Skip to content

 If you've ever stared at an Apify, Bright Data, or Octoparse pricing page and felt like you were reading a tax form, this post is the neutral side-by-side breakdown — with the actual math for when each model makes you money and when it makes you lose money.

-How pay-per-result actually works
+How does pay-per-result pricing actually work?

 The PPR / PPE pricing model became Apify's default in 2024 and has since been adopted by most scraping marketplaces.
 Here's the mechanic: